 Wisconsin’s most affordable HMO, EPO, PPO, and POS health insurance plan

-A PPO has a more extensive provider network than an HMO, but its rates are slightly higher.
+A PPO (lets know in details about what is PPO plans) has a more extensive provider network than an HMO, but its rates are slightly higher.
 Under this plan, you do not need a referral to consult a specialist.

 The EPO is Wisconsin’s third most popular health insurance option.
 The insurance only pays for medical expenses inside your provider network unless there is an emergency, even if it permits you to consult a specialist without a referral.